Schobs/MediMarker/documentation/readme/advanced_yaml_config.md

      *Default:* True

 - **FOLD** (int): Which fold to train on.
-This will match your JSON annotation file that you named "fold0.json", "fold1.json" etc from [this section](#2-create-a-json-file).
+This will match your JSON annotation file that you named "fold0.json", "fold1.json" etc from [Create a JSON file](using_own_dataset.md#2-create-a-json-file).
 If set to -1, then it will load the exact JSON specified in DATASET.SRC_TARGETS instead.

      *Default:* 0